smathot/pythontutorials/content/pages/deep-learning/transfer-learning.md

 As before, the (regular) accuracy goes up to 1.
 But crucially, the validation accuracy does not!
 This means that our model never really learned to distinguish male and female cats; it merely learned to recognize all of the exemplars that we trained it on, without being able to generalize this knowledge to new cats.
 This is called *overfitting* and often happens when a network is trained with a small dataset and/ or on a difficult task.
 (Both of which are true here.)

-It's just really hard to tell apart male and female cats.
+It's just really hard to tell apart male cat from female cats.
 That's also what Chris Longmore concluded.

-But at least you've now learned the most important concepts behind deep learning, and how to work with Keras!